matthewjchin/matthewjchin/README.md

-Interests include machine learning, cybersecurity, and software engineering.
+Interests include business analytics, data science, and software engineering, in no particular order.
+Currently seeking employment in one of those fields.

 Past work includes cybersecurity data analytics with [Microsoft Power BI](https://powerbi.microsoft.com/en-us/), [TensorFlow](https://www.tensorflow.org/), and [PyTorch](https://pytorch.org/).
 Also have worked with [Keras](https://keras.io/) and [Scikit-learn](https://scikit-learn.org/) in Python for deep learning algorithms and tools.

 Hoping to build connections in the data science and big data analytics communities.